VladProgrammer08/CPW219eCommerceSite/README.md

 # eCommerceSite
-The eCommerSite is a modern Website written in C++ and C#.
+The eCommerSite is a modern Website written in C#, HTML, CSS, and JS.
 The website provides users to browse and purchase digital copies of games for various platforms, such as:

 - PC
 - Mobile devices